-The idea behind self-service BI is fairly simple: Put analytical power into the hands of the business users who most need it to make timely decisions.
-When normal line-of-business users are empowered by organizations with established self-service BI best practices, they're able to run queries, build reports and create visualizations that give them focused insight into the business trends most relevant to them -- all with minimal input from IT or even the business analysts.
+The idea behind self-service business intelligence is simple: Put analytical power into the hands of the business users who most need it to make timely decisions.
+When line-of-business users are empowered by organizations with the right tools and self-service BI best practices, they're able to run queries, build reports and create data visualizations that give them focused insight into the business trends most relevant to them -- all with minimal input from IT or the BI team.

-However, while the driver is simple, the execution of self-service analytics is far more complex.
-It's all easier said than done when it comes to setting up a self-service BI program that can scale reliably across thousands of users.
+However, while the driver is simple, the execution of a self-service BI deployment is far more complex, especially in a large organization.
+It's all easier said than done when it comes to setting up a self-service program that can scale reliably across thousands of users.

-"Organizations want to get the data in the hands of the people who are closest to it, without having to call IT," said Brian Moffo, director of analytics delivery at Anexinet.
+"Organizations want to get the data in the hands of the people who are closest to it, without having to call IT," said Brian Moffo, a project director at life insurance software vendor IPipeline Inc..
 "However, most organizations are not ready for it.
 Organizational readiness, data quality and governance are the biggest challenges.
 Simply turning on the data faucet in the enterprise could be dangerous.
 Exploratory data can become gospel and published as fact."

 1. Get quick wins first

-To build momentum and prove out use cases for self-service analytics tools, organizations should look for quick wins first, said Lyndsay Wise, director of market intelligence at Information Builders.
+To build momentum and prove use cases for self-service analytics tools, organizations should look for quick wins first, said Lyndsay Wise, director of market intelligence at Information Builders, a BI and data management software vendor.

 "This means identifying key outcomes or metrics and creating self-service applications that align with taking action -- making business decisions -- based on the analytics and visualizations delivered," she said.

-"Executive dashboards also provide a great self-service access point by providing insight into overall performance, but [they also] let people drill through visualizations to evaluate situations to make better decisions by leveraging more insight," she said.
+"Executive dashboards also provide a great self-service access point by providing insight into overall performance, but [they] let people drill through visualizations to evaluate situations to make better decisions by leveraging more insight," Wise said.

-As a bonus, these executive dashboards would also be a great way to gain buy-in from key executive sponsors you'll need in order to push out an organizationwide self-service program.
-When they see the value in their daily lives, they'll be more likely to understand the value that self-service BI tools hold for other users across the enterprise.
+As a bonus, these dashboards would also be a great way to gain buy-in from key executive sponsors needed in order to push out an organizationwide self-service program.
+When they see the benefits in their daily lives, they'll be more likely to understand the value that self-service BI tools hold for other users across the enterprise.

-Successful self-service BI best practices require a foundation of effective data governance and management.
-Experts like Moffo believe that organizations must enable business analysts and users to get creative with how they correlate and visualize data.
-He offered a few first steps in data readiness.
+Successful self-service BI applications require a foundation of effective data governance and management.
+Experts like Moffo believe that organizations must enable business analysts and users to get creative with how they correlate and visualize data, without sacrificing proper governance.
+He offered a few first steps in supporting data readiness.

-At the same time, he said it is beneficial to loosen up data governance "just enough" to let analysts and users explore data streams that might not be otherwise available to them.
+At the same time, he said it is beneficial to loosen up data governance "just enough" to let business analysts and other users explore data streams that otherwise might not be available to them.

 3. Emphasize organizationwide collaboration

-Self-service BI best practices typically call for a high degree of collaboration among three major stakeholder groups: the business users who will utilize the analytics, BI analysts and IT professionals.
+Self-service BI best practices include a high degree of collaboration among three major stakeholder groups: the business users who will utilize the self-service tools, the BI analysts who support them and IT professionals.

-Justin Butlion, an analytics and BI infrastructure specialist, said he also prefers a model where business analysts take the lead in building out data visualization and modeling, while IT handles the back-end infrastructure.
+Justin Butlion, an analytics and BI infrastructure specialist, said he also prefers a model where BI analysts take the lead in building out data visualization and modeling capabilities, while IT handles the back-end infrastructure.

 "[Analysts] know the [data] consumers best and need data visualizations themselves to provide their services.
-IT are generally not familiar with the core business at the level that is needed for mapping out the needs of the business users," said Butlion, who is also the founder of ProjectBI, a community for analysts and data professionals.
+IT [is] generally not familiar with the core business at the level that is needed for mapping out the needs of the business users," said Butlion, who is also the founder of ProjectBI, a community for data and business analysts.

-From there, analysts should identify power users in various line-of-business groups to help build out tooling, models and visualizations that work best for their daily workflow.
+From there, BI analysts should identify power users in business units and departments to help build out tooling, analytical data models and visualizations that work best for their daily workflow.

 "Visualization is creative work just as much as it is technical," Butlion said.
 "Taking an agile business/tech-working-together approach is one way to get the most out of the time spent designing and developing critical visualizations that will eventually help shape the direction of your organization or enterprise."